-SPSE provides signs, Rosaries, CDs, business card templates, and other materials to each local team.
+SPSE provides signs, rosaries, sacramentals, holy cards, business card templates, pamphlets, apologetic cheat sheets, online support forums, and hundreds of other materials to each local team.

 Teams have access to more than 20 pamphlets on the Catholic faith that will help them with their evangelization efforts.

-Every local team is provided with a free website to help the members coordinate their efforts.
+Every local team is provided with a free website to help the members coordinate their efforts and schedule events.

 A team of evangelists writes on timely topics addressing issues related to evangelization, catechesis, apologetics, and the Church.

 Evangelists can rely on the support of our prayer group of hundreds of Catholics who intercede for their intentions and their work on the streets.

 Evangelists can sharpen their apologetics skills by joining thousands of other Catholics in the SPSE apologetics group on Facebook.